- 5 medium tart apples, peeled and sliced

 - In a large saucepan, combine the apples, 1-1/2 cups water, gelatin, cinnamon and nutmeg.
 Bring to a boil.
 Reduce heat; cover and simmer for 4-6 minutes or until apples are tender.

 - Combine dry pudding mix and remaining water; add to apple mixture.
 Cook for 1 minute or until thickened.
 Remove from the heat; stir in nuts.
 Pour into the crust.
 Refrigerate for at least 2 hours before serving.
-Garnish with whipped topping.
+If desired, garnish with whipped topping.
 Yield: 8 servings.

 Reviews for No-Bake Apple Pie